 Dallas Criminal Attorney Andrew Dammann graduated third in his class from Texas A&M School of Law.
 Upon graduation he received the Equal Justice Award for the most pro bono hours with 301 hours of pro bono work at the Fort Worth Public Defenders Office.
 Mr. Dammann co-authored the paper Money Laundering: Running to It; From It; and Around It presented at the 2014 National Association of Criminal Defense Lawyers Association conference.
 Mr. Dammann focuses his practice exclusively on criminal defense.

-Fort Worth Criminal Attorney Michael Derrick received a B.A. in Philosophy in 2010 from the University of North Texas, where he graduated with honors and as a member of the Philosophy Honors Society.
-He earned his law school degree from Washington University in St. Louis in 2015, and then returned home to Texas to begin his career as an attorney in 2016.
+Fort Worth Criminal Attorney Michael Derrick received a B.A. in Philosophy from the University of North Texas, where he graduated with honors and as a member of the Philosophy Honors Society.
+He earned his law school degree from Washington University in St. Louis and then returned home to Texas to begin his career as an attorney.
 Michael became very passionate about criminal defense and the criminal justice system during his time in St. Louis, throughout which he worked for multiple public defender offices, including St. Louis and Dallas counties, as well as the Public Defender Service for Washington D.C.
 He has received personal mentorship from several leading experts in the nation on criminal defense in America, as well as international criminal law.

 Dallas Criminal Attorney Mitch Dooley is a former misdemeanor and felony prosecutor and successfully led the prosecutor’s auto-theft task force.
-In 2009, Mr. Dooley became a member of the defense bar and has been successfully representing clients in that area since.
+Afterwards Mr. Dooley became a member of the defense bar and has been successfully representing clients in that area since.
 Mr. Dooley has extensive trial experience in both felony and misdemeanor courts and has represented clients accused of crimes including Sexual Assault, Sexual Assault of a Minor, Aggravated Assault/Deadly Weapon, Manslaughter and Aggravated Robbery.
-In the past 6 months Mr. Dooley’s efforts have resulted in the dismissal of 12 separate DWI cases, multiple Felony Theft charges, an Aggravated Sexual Assault charge as well as the dismissal of numerous misdemeanors including drug possessions, assaults, weapons charges and thefts.
+Recently Mr. Dooley’s efforts have resulted in the dismissal of 12 separate DWI cases, multiple Felony Theft charges, an Aggravated Sexual Assault charge as well as the dismissal of numerous misdemeanors including drug possessions, assaults, weapons charges and thefts.

 Fort Worth Criminal Attorney Kathy Ehmann-Clardy has exclusively practiced criminal law for the past five years at Dunham & Jones and uses her immigration law background to successfully represent individuals with status issues.
 Kathy enjoys trial work and has successfully represented clients facing serious criminal charges such as DWI, Assault Family Violence, and Sexual Assault and handled many misdemeanor cases that led to a dismissal of the charges.